JamGengGeng/Global-patterns-and-drivers-of-tidal-wetland-ecosystem-service-value-dynamics-1999-2019-/README.md

 “XGBoost.R” performs hyperparameter tuning and cross-validated training of an XGBoost regression model on spatial and environmental predictor data using the caret framework.

 “SHAP.R” calculates SHAP values for a trained XGBoost model to interpret the importance and contribution of each predictor variable in the model’s predictions.
 This R script exports both the global feature importances and the individual sample-level SHAP values for further analysis.

+"FigureData.xlsx" file is used to store the data required for drawing figures in the paper.